andrewangbl/company-news-collector-gpt/README.md

 data = supabase.table('supplier').select('*').execute()
 print(data)
 ```
-### Step 7: Clean Up Unnecessary Summaries
+### Extra SQL Command for Cleaning Up Unnecessary Summaries
-After running the tool, you might want to filter out irrelevant summarizations.
+After running the tool in practice, you might want to filter out irrelevant summarizations.
 Use the following SQL command to delete entries with "NOT RELEVANT" content or null values:

 ```sql
 DELETE FROM summary